emilydolson/CSE-431-FS-22/syllabus.md

 **Late Policy:** You will lose 10% off your maximum grade per day late, to a cap of five days (and 50% off), after which it will not be accepted.

 **Extensions:** We do understand that unexpected events befall even the most dedicated student, so we will provide 5 free late days that can be used on a single assignment or spread across assignments without a penalty.
-Do not waste this extension or feel obligated to use it; the goal is for it to cover all unforeseen circumstances.
+If you need additional extensions beyond this point, talk to us - we are happy to grant them, but want to be able to check in with you and make sure you're not getting off track.

 ## Lecture review assignments